sepehrs3ep/Snapp/README.md

 Snapp!
 =========================

-A Snapp app is Sepehr Sadri's project assignment for applying as an android developer position at Snapp.
+Snapp - show groups of vehicles on map!

 Introduction
 ------------

-The application uses Clean Architecture based on MVVM + Clean.
+The application uses Clean Architecture based on MVVM and Repository patterns.

 The application is written entirely in Kotlin.